TheRenegadeCoder/sample-programs-website/docs/projects/capitalize/matlab/index.md

 {% endraw %}

-[Capitalize](https://sampleprograms.io/projects/capitalize) in [Matlab](https://sampleprograms.io/languages/matlab) was written by:
+Capitalize in [Matlab](https://sampleprograms.io/languages/matlab) was written by:

 - iwishiwasaneagle

 If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

-**Note**: The solution shown above is the current solution in the Sample Programs repository as of Oct 02 2020 11:51:28.
-The solution was first committed on Oct 02 2020 11:42:05.
-As a result, documentation below may be outdated.

 ## How to Implement the Solution